Larkinabout/fvtt-custom-dnd5e/README.md

 - To stop a character or NPC from gaining the Bloodied condition, add Bloodied to their Condition Immunities.

 ### Dead
-- Apply a tint to the token when it gains the Dead status effect.
+- Tint and/or rotate the token when it gains the Dead status effect.

 ![Custom D&D 5e Bloodied](./.github/readme/custom-dnd5e-bloodied.gif)
 ### Death Saves